-Ruben Rodrigues is a senior counsel and intellectual property trial lawyer with Foley & Lardner LLP.
-He has managed patent litigation matters for technology companies of all sizes on cases involving software, semiconductors, medical devices, blockchain, oil and gas exploration, offshore technologies, toys, IoT, construction technologies, telecommunications, and biochemical research tools.
+Ruben Rodrigues is a partner and intellectual property trial and appellate lawyer with Foley & Lardner LLP.
+He manages patent litigation matters for technology companies of all sizes on cases involving software, semiconductors, medical devices, exercise equipment, telecommunications, 3D printing, health monitoring technologies, offshore technologies, the Internet of Things “IoT,” and others.
 Ruben also represents clients in post-grant review proceedings before the U.S. Patent & Trademark Office and counsels clients on general IP strategy and licensing issues.
-He has a national practice, and has represented clients in cases filed in Massachusetts, Delaware, Texas, California, Illinois, Virginia, Wisconsin, Georgia, Florida, Tennessee, and Utah, as well as the International Trade Commission.
+He has a national practice and has represented clients in cases filed in Massachusetts, Delaware, Texas, California, Illinois, Virginia, Wisconsin, Georgia, Rhode Island, Florida, Tennessee, and Utah as well as the International Trade Commission (ITC).
 He is a member of the firm’s IP Litigation and Electronics Practices and the Technology Industry Team.

 Prior to joining Foley, Ruben interned at the Massachusetts Governor’s Office of Legal Counsel.

-Ruben is author of "Privacy on Social Networks: Norms, The Market, and Natural Monopoly," a chapter published in The Offensive Internet (Chapter 13, Harvard University Press, November 2010).
+- Author, “Privacy on Social Networks: Norms, The Market, and Natural Monopoly,” chapter 13 of The Offensive Internet, Harvard University Press (November 2010)